-However, the analysis also finds no evidence of any meaningful price premiums associated with the Great Wall Award at the presale stage.
-In addition, developers with a good record of winning the award cannot use their reputation to obtain a price premium in future development projects.
+However, the analysis finds no evidence of any meaningful price premiums associated with the GW award at the presale stage.
+In addition, developers with a good record of winning the award cannot use such reputation to obtain a price premium in future development projects either.
 This reveals a typical mismatching problem: while developers have to pay additional costs to promote construction quality beyond the compulsory minimum standard, they do not receive any financial returns for doing so.
-We believe such dilemmas are at least one of the reasons behind the problems with construction quality in China housing sector, and imply a need for the government to engage with the industry to correct such market failures.
+We believe such dilemmas are at least one of the problems behind poor construction quality in the Chinese housing sector, and imply a need for the government to engage with the industry to correct such market failures.

 The paper proceeds as follows.
 The next section describes the data used in this study.
-Section 3 empirically investigates the price premium in the housing resale sector associated with outstanding construction quality.
-Section 4 focuses on the premium for construction quality at the presale stage, and discusses the dilemma for housing developers accordingly.
+Section 3 empirically investigates the price premium in the housing resale sector associated with the GW award.
+Section 4 focuses on the premium for the award at the presale stage, and discusses the dilemma for housing developers accordingly.
 The final section concludes the study.

-Data
+2. Data